Maddy23032/Personal-Wikipedia/README.md

 ## How it works
 1. Load your file (or upload via UI) and split into chunks (size 1000, overlap 200).
-2. Create embeddings for chunks using `nomic-embed-text` via Ollama (runs locally).
+2. Create embeddings for chunks using `all-MiniLM-L6-v2` via HuggingFace (runs locally, first run downloads model).
 3. Build an in-memory FAISS index and use it to retrieve relevant chunks for a question.
-4. Feed retrieved context + question to Groq’s Qwen model (`qwen/qwen3-32b`) with a strict prompt that refuses to invent facts.
+4. Feed retrieved context + question to Groq's Qwen model (`qwen/qwen3-32b`) with a strict prompt that refuses to invent facts.
 5. Display only the final answer.
 The UI hides any hidden reasoning (`<think>`/similar tags) and shows code blocks with copy buttons, while plain text renders normally.

 Notes:
+- HuggingFace provides embeddings locally (free, private, no external service during retrieval).
-- Ollama provides embeddings only; Groq generates the final text answer.
+- Groq generates the final text answer (cloud LLM).
 - All indexing is in-memory.
 Re-upload/re-run to refresh.
-- PDF support relies on text-based PDFs (for scanned PDFs, consider OCR).
+- PDF/DOCX support relies on text-based files (for scanned documents, consider OCR).

 ---

 ## Troubleshooting
-- “ollama not found”: Ensure Ollama is installed and on PATH (or run with an absolute path).
-Make sure the service is running.
-You can also set `OLLAMA_HOST=http://127.0.0.1:11434`.
-- Embedding errors: Ensure `ollama pull nomic-embed-text` succeeded and Ollama is running.
+- Embedding errors on first run: The app downloads `all-MiniLM-L6-v2` (~80MB) from HuggingFace.
+Ensure you have internet and disk space.
 - Import errors: Install requirements inside the same virtual environment you use to run the app.
 - Groq auth errors: Confirm `GROQ_API_KEY` is set (via `.env` or shell env var).
 - Streamlit not seeing new packages: Restart Streamlit after installing requirements.